 11. Streamlining checkout processes

-“I had a client who was totally fixated on their conversion rate,” shares Draven McConville, CEO & Founder of Klipboard.
+“I had a client who was totally fixated on their conversion rate,” shares Draven McConville, CEO and founder of Klipboard.
 “They had a lot of abandoned carts, I discovered when I looked at their data more closely.”

 How to implement